inoxio/ansible-role-ispconfig3/README.md

 * `ispconfig_hostname`: This is used for your FQDN where you can set your sitename.
 * `ispconfig_mysql_hostname`: Location where the MySQL Database is running, if you just use this role the default is sufficient.
     * Default: `localhost`
+* `ispconfig_mysql_root_user`: Name of the root user.
+In most cases this will be just 'root'.
+If you customize your ISPConfig set it as you wish.
+It will also set the name of the root user in the MariaDB Setup.
+    * Default: `root`
 * `ispconfig_mysql_database`: Database which will be initialized in MariaDB setup and used from ISPConfig.
     * Default: `dbISPConfig`
+* `ispconfig_mysql_ispconfig_user`: User which will be created inside the MySQL database.
+    * Default: `ISPConfig`
 * `ispconfig_mysql_port`: Port which is used by MariaDB, it is also used for the database initialization.
     * Default: `3306`
 * `ispconfig_mysql_charset`: Charset of the database.